drocheam/optrace/docs/source/usage/surfaces.rst

 **Radius of Curvature**

 We can also provide a radius of curvature for the paraxial region.
-This will be used for ray transfer matrix analysis in section <>.
+This will be useful for ray transfer matrix analysis in section :numref:`usage_tma`.
-Note that this only makes sense, if the surface has rotational symmetry near the center and is curved in this region.
+Note that this only makes sense for surfaces with rotational symmetry near the center.

 .. code-block:: python

    func = ot.FunctionSurface1D(..., parax_roc=3.465)

 Note that for our axicon example there can be no paraxial radius of curvature defined.

 **Mask function**

 When defining custom apertures or filters, the :python:`mask_func`-parameter comes in handy.
-As well as for the other function parameters an optional :python:`mask_args` can be provided.

 To define a half circular aperture with radius :math:`r=0.1`, one can write:

 .. testcode::